 49. Recycling.
 The habit of recycling helps kids learn to care for the environment and be a good steward of what God has given them.

-I hope you gained some inspiration from reading about 50 Life Skills That Should Be Taught At Home.
+I hope these 50 Life Skills That Should Be Taught At Home inspires you as you are teaching basic life skills in your home.
 You may also enjoy reading these other posts about important life skills.

 Useful Life Skills Suitable to Teach in Winter